Change team working on product roadmap

 • Lack of staff awareness

-• Stakeholder commitment
+• Weak stakeholder commitment

 • Insufficient budgeting

-• Unclear deadlines
+• Unclear timelines or communication

 "In a world dominated by financial and regulatory risk, digital transformation risks are often overlooked.
 By managing these risks, boards can improve customer experience, future-proof their companies, and contribute to a resilient financial ecosystem."

-— J.H.
+J.H.
 Caldwell, Global Risk Advisory Leader, Deloitte

-6. Celebrate The Small Wins
+6. Celebrate the Small Wins

 "Small wins matter because they happen more frequently than big breakthroughs.
 Waiting only for big wins can lead to frustration and quitting.
 Small wins provide the forward momentum needed for long-term success."

-— Professor Teresa Amabile, Harvard University
+Professor Teresa Amabile, Harvard University

-7. Treat Legacy As A Resource
+7. Treat Legacy as a Resource

 "Supporting the needs of digitally savvy customers is a major challenge for established organisations.
 Legacy financial services often rely on decades-old technology.
 Migrating to new systems requires a clear vision and a progressive plan for modernisation."

-— Isabelle Jenkins, Leader of Industry for Financial Services, PwC UK
+Isabelle Jenkins, Leader of Industry for Financial Services, PwC UK

 8. Future-Proof Your Plans

-⬇️ Download the PDF
+⬇️ Download the full PDF guide

 Communication In Change Management, Live About, 2022